bryanbarreto/easy-constraint/README.md

 # EasyConstraint

-EasyAleert is a simple Swift library for show native Alerts.
+EasyConstraint is a simple Swift library to add constraint to UI elements.

 ## Installation